-Jenny works alongside clients to develop strategies to manage and resolve often very challenging and high profile cases.
-She is an experienced commercial litigator advising in a range of commercial disputes including large scale contractual disputes and negligence claims, competition law and other regulatory / administrative law actions, banking matters and class actions.
+Jenny works alongside clients to develop strategies to manage and resolve often very challenging and high profile matters.
+She is an experienced commercial litigator who has advised on a range of commercial disputes, including large scale contractual disputes and negligence claims, competition law and other regulatory / administrative law actions, banking matters and class actions.
 She has successfully represented a range of commercial and public sector clients in court and arbitration proceedings and in negotiations.

 Jenny advised Danone on all aspects of its dispute with Fonterra following the August 2013 whey protein concentrate botulism scare.
 This included representing Danone in New Zealand High Court proceedings, as co-counsel in an UNCITRAL international arbitration in Singapore, and in the related Government Inquiry into the crisis and the prosecution of Fonterra by MPI.
 In November 2017, Danone obtained an award in the Singapore arbitration that Fonterra pay it €105 million (NZ$183 million).
 Fonterra had provisioned only NZ$11 million for the dispute, reflecting what it described as its "maximum contractual liability to Danone".
 This case is one of the highest profile and most complex cases in New Zealand.

-Jenny acts for defendants in class action proceedings including acting for ANZ Bank in proceedings brought by plaintiffs seeking recovery of certain bank fees charged to them.
+Jenny acts for defendants in class action proceedings including acting for ANZ Bank in two separate class action proceedings brought against it.
 Jenny co-authored the New Zealand chapter of the Class Actions Global Guide, published by Thompson Reuters for 2015/2016 and 2016/2017.

 Jenny is named as a leading lawyer in dispute resolution and competition/antitrust by Chambers Asia Pacific 2022.
 A client notes that she is "great at dealing with complex litigation and regulatory matters."
 Jenny's experience in commercial litigation, competition law and insolvency disputes is highlighted in the directory, with clients noting that "she is a very good, accomplished lawyer."
 Jenny is also recognised as a leading individual for dispute resolution and competition law by The Legal 500 Asia Pacific 2022.
 Benchmark Litigation Asia-Pacific 2021 ranks Jenny as a leading "Litigation Star".